petitnau/algoml/contracts/kotat/README.md

 ## Creating a new reign

 If a user is not content with the current state of the world, they might decide to create a new reign and become its king.
-To create a new reign however, the user must create a curse, which will be inflicted upon each and every king (including them).
-It is the duty of the creator of the reign to decide
+To create a new reign however, the user must create a curse, which will be inflicted upon each and every king (including themselves).
+It is the duty of the creator of the reign to decide :

 - how much time the curse lasts (how much time a user can live while being king)
 - how much money a user must spend to become king when the throne is vacant